Branding

 When your customers are loyal, they’re far less likely to require expensive marketing campaigns to keep them engaged.

-3. Enhances Brand Reputation
+3. Boost Brand Reputation

 Word-of-mouth from loyal customers builds credibility.
 Nearly 93% of consumers trust brand recommendations from friends and family.